 These teaching tools, compiled and shared by innovative professors from around the country, are designed to assist other legal educators in enhancing their classrooms to better equip students with the skills and core competencies they need to practice as new attorneys.
 Collaboration among legal educators and law schools will be an important piece of any significant change in legal education, and this is a place to share and exchange teaching materials and resources.

 Educating Tomorrow’s Lawyers produces written materials and recommendations that stem from our conferences, research, surveys, and work within the realm of advancing legal education.
-This category contains conference materials and our publications, which identify and develop ideas and strategies to train new lawyers to the highest standards of competence and professionalism.
+This category contains survey results, conference materials, and our publications, which identify and develop ideas and strategies to train new lawyers to the highest standards of competence and professionalism.

 A collection of resources that discuss a wide range of teaching strategies, which go beyond the traditional Socratic classroom dialogue, including materials on assessments and exams; clinics; applying cognitive research; cooperative learning; hybrid, blended, and/or online learning; integrating technology in the classroom; applying learning theories; rubrics; and simulations.